moneybutton/yours-channels/docs/upgradable-lightning-now.md

     Alice -> Bob -> Carol

-For HTLCs to be effective, it is important that time constraints on the HTLC are strickly decreasing along the route.
-Also, the time constraint of the HTLC transaction must be strickly smaller that then one on Senders payment transactions.
+For HTLCs to be effective, it is important that time constraints on the HTLC are strictly decreasing along the route.
+Also, the time constraint of the HTLC transaction must be strictly smaller that then one on Senders payment transactions.

 In the version with CLTV, Alice and Bob might have to create a new channel with an increased time constraint on the payment transaction.